Proxify/ApexBotSite/apex-app/public/bots/ApexMining.md

 ## Changelogs
 #### ApexMining v1.0.0 (Official Release)
 `01/08/2023`
+- Updated to work with latest API changes
 - Mining Rockertunities are now operational
 - The bot will now continue mining the last rock to fill the player's inventory once the Ore Box is full
 - Fixed an issue that was preventing Drakolith mining from working properly